Yosemite Orientation

 Mariposa Grove Road

+The road leading into the Mariposa Grove is currently closed for the season.
 Mariposa Grove transportation service is discontinued temporarily, due to icy road conditions, a winter weather advisory, and freezing overnight temperatures in the forecast.
-Road conditions will be re-assessed on Sunday, Nov 17.
 The Welcome Center parking area remains open.
-The grove accessible to hike-in visitors who are prepared for snow and ice (J. Donovon)
+The grove accessible to hike-in visitors who are prepared for snow and ice.

 El Portal Road